Natural Flavour Conservation in a three Higg-doublet Model

+Here we will consider a 3HDM with an $S_3$ symmetry in which the SM-like scalar is automatically identified without requiring a decoupling limit.
+This is a consequence of a particular vacuum alignment and the absence of FCNC at tree level is a consequence of this vacuum alignment plus the condition of fermions transforming trivially under the symmetry $S_3$.
+Another important consequence of this vacuum alignment is that the scalars in the $S_3$ doublet are inert~\cite{Deshpande:1977rw,Barbieri:2006dq}.
+It means that they do not contribute to the spontaneous symmetry breaking and do not couple to fermions.
+They interact only with the vector and the other scalar bosons.

+The SM extensions with one inert doublet model (IDM) as a candidate to dark matter have been already considered in Refs.~\cite{Cirelli:2005uq,LopezHonorez:2006gr,Hambye:2007vf,Cao:2007rm, Andreas:2008xy, Lundstrom:2008ai,Hambye:2009pw,LopezHonorez:2010tb,Krawczyk:2013jta}.
+However having two inert doublets allows to have a multi-component dark matter scenario~\cite{Daikoku:2011mq, Biswas:2013nn, Bhattacharya:2013hva}, because not only the real scalar and pseudoscalar may be DM as in the IDM, but now we have two real scalar fields and two pseudoscalar ones, each of them may contribute to the DM density.

 The outline of this paper is as follows.
-In Sec.~\ref{sec:scalar} we give the most general scalar potential invariant under the gauge and $S_3$ symmetries.
-In Sec.~\ref{sec:modela} we consider in details the scalar sector of the model A (see below) when all VEVs are equal to each other, i.e., $v_1=v_2=v_3$; the same is doing in Sec.~\ref{sec:modelb} for the model B (see below) but now with $v_1=v_{SM}$ and $v_2=v_3=0$.
+In Sec.~\ref{sec:scalar} we give the most general scalar potential involving three Higgs doublets which is invariant under the gauge and $S_3$ symmetries.
+We also consider in that section the mass spectra in the scalar sector when all VEVs satisfy the alignment $v_1=v_2=v_3=v=v_{SM}/\sqrt{3}$ and the singlet ($S$) and the doublet ($D$) of $S_3$ are originated from a triplet i.e., in the reducible representation.
+In this situation there are mass degenerate states in each scalar sector because a residual $S_2$ symmetry remains.
+However the mass degeneracy may be lifted by introducing terms that break the $S_2$ symmetry softly.
+We dubbed this case A. In Sec.~\ref{sec:modelb} we consider the case when $S = H_1$ and $D = (H_2, H_3)$ with $v_{1} = v_{SM}$ and $v_2 = v_3 = 0$.